swirepe/personalscripts/README.md

 I had a pretty long train commute, and I found that at the end of it, my neck would hurt from hunching.
 I wrote a thing to keep the input line at the top of the screen in bash.

-While it's at it, `alwaysontop.sh`
+While it's at it, it:

 * keeps the prompt at the top of the screen
 * clears the screen automatically